Low-Dose CT Lung Cancer Screening

 Your feedback helps us continue providing exceptional care.
 If you’ve had a recent experience at one of our locations, we’d love to hear from you.

-Do you need to schedule a Low-Dose CT Lung Screening?
+Do you need to schedule a Low-Dose CT Lung Cancer Screening?

 American Health Imaging offers same-day and next-day appointment options to make getting an imaging scan convenient.
 Get a referral from your doctor, find the American Health Imaging center closest to you, and then call to schedule an imaging appointment.